pintergreg/software-engineering/lectures/16_automatization.md

 :::::::::::: {.columns}
 ::::::::: {.column width="60%" .mt-3}
 - according to a study, the average lost time per major interruption is **23 minutes** [@mark2008cost]
-    - for developers, it could be far worse
+    - for developers, it could be worse
+    - according to another study it is at least 15 minutes [@parnin2013programmer]
 - "getting back to the exact state of mind you were at right before an interruption is nearly impossible" [@to2018cost]
-- planned and unplanned interruptions
+- interruptions can be planned and unplanned

 :::::::::
 ::::::::: {.column width="40%"}